morelucks/celochess/README.md

 ```

 The chess experience runs locally with mocked wallet hooks.
 As we wire in Reown AppKit, the provider will live in `client/src/providers/` (TBD) and Composer Kit components will replace the placeholder status bar and landing CTAs.

-## Deployment Plan

-1. Hook Reown AppKit into a new `WalletProvider`.
-2. Wrap the app with `ComposerKitProvider`.
-3. Implement payment/prediction flows against Celo Alfajores smart contracts.
-4. Provide a demo video + docs covering MiniPay onboarding, gameplay, and payouts.

 ## Contributing